alexxie16/English_Learning/words/2025/words-Dec-25.md

 -------------------------

+**blowback, pushback, backlash**

+> Flag: A flag, by its nature, hangs from a pole and is subject to gravity and wind, causing it to droop or sag when the air is still.

+### Suit

+The **resemblance** is **uncanny**.
+Believe me Luis, **the last thing** I want to do is sleep with your sister.
+So you weren't meeting the governor, you're telling me you were really going to **blow off** the mayor.
+It was a **throwaway** conversation we had 12 years ago on the way New Jersey.
+They are going to put you **under oath** and ask you **point blank** if this happened.
+That's **perjury** and I'm not going to let you do that.
+Some **white knight** who never **crosses the line** to win?

+> let him do his job

+I was **taken aback** by his rudeness.
+I was **taken aback** by what I saw.

+### Week 50

+> Our craft is the art of choosing the right compromises—those that maximize sovereignty, minimize trust, and preserve optionality for generations of builders to come.

+The week acts as a **metronome** for creativity.

 Nearly two **millennia** later, **Goethe** made the prescription a little more specific and practical.

-Marcus Aurelius says it’s madness to keep being the same person, “mauled and degraded” by a life that isn’t working—one that doesn’t give us what we want.
+Marcus Aurelius says it’s madness to keep being the same person, “**mauled and degraded**” by a life that isn't working—one that doesn't give us what we want.

 A **deviated septum** happens when the thin wall between the **nasal passages**, called the **nasal septum**, is off to one side.
 The nasal septum being off-center, called deviated, makes one side of the inside of the nose smaller.
 A deviated septum can block one side of the nose.
 The reduced airflow can make it hard to breathe.